jbuchbinder/jbuchbinder.github.com/source/_posts/2014-10-19-another-48-hours.md

 planning and writing process before I got back.

-Both of the writers were coming from previous engagements, including one who was starring in a theater production of "Frankenstein" -- but they still managed to crank out the final version of a script before midnight.
+Both of the writers were coming from previous engagements, including one who was starring in a theater production of "Frankenstein", the other who had costumed and was doing hair and prep work -- but they still managed to crank out the final version of a script before midnight.
 Everyone, cast and crew, got sent copies.